smaillimp/focus-track-javascript-advanced/nodejs/README.md

 2. Create a package.json file using `npm init -y`
 3. Install [express](https://www.npmjs.com/package/express)
 4. Create a file `server.js` and write the following web server:
-   - Use Google, express has a large community
-   - When testing the web server, make sure to always save your changes, stop the running server with `Ctrl + c` and run the server again with `node server.js`.

 ```bash
 GET / # returns an HTML file.
 It contains the title "Hello World" and a link to /another-page

 GET /another-page # returns an HTML file.
 It contains the title "Hello Again" and a link to the home page (/).
 ```

+- Hints:
+  - Use Google if you face a problem, express has a large developer community.
+  - When testing the web server, make sure to always save your changes, stop the running server with `Ctrl + c` and run the server again with `node server.js`.

 5. Create the script `start`, which runs the server: `"start": "node server.js"`
 6. Make sure the server port can be passed from outside and has a fallback if it is not specified.